andrewphan568/SQESTDemo/README.md

 # SQESTDemo
 The simple app is motivated based on S-QEST’s Take-Home Coding Challenge.
 It implements the simple CRUD workflow from backend to frontend and has a few Unit Tests.

+There are still some works that need to work on the front end ( testing, clean up code,fix bugs,...), but it is good for a demo purpose.
 ## Technologies
 The project follows the Clean Architecture (https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 ### Backend